softfire-eu/security-manager/README.md

 ## Technical Requirements

-The NFV Manager requires Python 3.5 or higher.
+The Security Manager requires Python 3.5 or higher.

 ## Installation and configuration